 Utilities are a popular long-term buy-and-hold option since they are solid assets that pay a regular dividend to owners.
 Dividend yields on Canadian utility stocks are often higher than those on other Canadian stocks.
 Such equities become appealing during economic downturns with low-interest rates like the Current COVID-19 pandemic.

-Here are amazing utility stock options for Canadian investors to invest in and ensure a profitable result.
+Here are fantastic utility stock options for Canadian investors to invest in and ensure a profitable result.

 Algonquin Power & Utilities Corp.
 (TSX:AQN)

-Algonquin Power & Utilities Corp. is a rapidly expanding renewable energy and utility company with over $16 billion assets across North America and abroad.
+Algonquin Power & Utilities Corp. is a rapidly expanding renewable energy and utility company with over $16 billion in assets across North America and abroad.
 Algonquin Power & Utilities Corp generates, transmits, and distributes energy in North America.
 In addition, Algonquin owns and operates regulated water, natural gas, and electricity distribution utilities in the United States as part of its distribution group.
-This division generates the majority of the company’s revenue, with natural gas distribution accounting for the majority of that revenue.
+This division generates most of the company’s revenue, with natural gas distribution accounting for most of that revenue.

 On January 3, 2022, Algonquin announced that Liberty Utilities (Eastern Water Holdings) Corp., a wholly-owned subsidiary of AQN, completed the previously announced acquisition of New York American Water Company, Inc. from American Water Works Company, Inc. for a purchase price of approximately $608 million.
 In addition, on October 26, 2021, the company acquired Kentucky Power Company and AEP Kentucky Transmission Company for a total purchase price of roughly $2.846 billion.